warlyware/personalsite/README.md

 A redesign of my [online-resume](https://github.com/warlyware/online-resume) project.

-You can visit the page [here](https://rawgit.com/warlyware/personalsite/master/builds/dev/index.html) via [RawGit](http://rawgit.com/).
+You can visit the page at [warlyware.com](http://www.warlyware.com).